 ___ Other (_____________)

-Methodology: For the purpose of determining a “days of food” in a community, a day of food is the total number of people to be fed multiplied by the standard individual consumption rate of one pound of food per day (approximately 1600 calories).
+Methodology: For the purpose of determining “days of food” in a community, a day of food is the total number of people to be fed multiplied by the standard individual consumption rate of one pound of food per day (approximately 1600 calories).

 II.
 Current Community Infrastructure and Emergency Food Response Capacity

-2. Where from/routes, timing
+- Where from/routes, timing

-b.
-Local Food Vendors (LFV) (List stores, schools, distributors and other institutions that provide food to the community.
+- Local Food Vendors (LFV) (List stores, schools, distributors and other institutions that provide food to the community.
 Current number of days of supply kept and potential capacity to be recorded in Section 4.)

-e.
-Emergency Mass Care and Feeding Facilities (If required, where will emergency food reserves be issued?
+- Emergency Mass Care and Feeding Facilities (If required, where will emergency food reserves be issued?
 What transportation resources are available to deliver food to those unable to reach a feeding facility?)

 III.
 Local Harvesting Resources

-(what % of households have?)
+- Individual and Family Gardens (What % of households have?)

-b.
-Community Gardens/Community Greenhouses
+- Community Gardens/Community Greenhouses

-c.
-Local Farms, Greenhouses and Products
+- Local Farms, Greenhouses and Products

-d.
-Local Hunting, Fishing and Gathering Resource
+- Local Hunting, Fishing and Gathering Resource

 IV.
 Current Stored Food Resources (Inventory, quantification)

-If there is any practice of intentionally maintaining Minimum Stock levels then mention here and include in Appendix B (Action Plan) and Appendix G (ACEFCS).
+If there is any practice of intentionally maintaining Minimum Stock levels, then mention here and include in Appendix B (Action Plan) and Appendix G (ACEFCS).
 If none, state “No minimums kept”.

 V. Emergency Procedures

-e.
-Implementation exercises/practice schedule
+- Implementation exercises/practice schedule.

 VI.
 Recovery Procedures (see Appendix E)

-b.
-Financial recovery procedures
+- Financial recovery procedures.

-c.
-Contact Information (Phone, HAM radio, Air comm, VHF, CB, etc.)
+Contact Information: (Phone, HAM radio, Air comm, VHF, CB, etc.) ____________

-d.
-Distance From and means of transport
+Distance From and Means of Transport: __________________________________

-Appendix B Action Plan to Increase Community Resilience
+Appendix B: Action Plan to Increase Community Resilience

 GOAL: Build a ____ Day Emergency Food Reserve.